 - averaged over 800 visits to each individual exhibition

 - helped over $98,000 of art sales directly back to local artists of Boroondara.

 Applications for the 2023 Community Exhibitions Program have now closed.

 Check back in May 2023 for important dates relating to the 2024 Community Exhibitions Program.
 It’s free to apply.

 To be eligible for our Community Exhibitions Program, applicants must meet at least one of the following criteria:

-- An emerging artist living in, or with a studio in the City of Boroondara.
+- An emerging artist living in or working with a studio in the City of Boroondara.

-- A practising artist not represented by a commercial gallery living in, or with a studio in the City of Boroondara.
+- A practising artist not represented by a commercial gallery and who is living in, or working with a studio in the City of Boroondara.